flysand7/essence-os/help/Source Map.md

 	- `windows.cpp` The window manager.
 	- `config.ini` A list of components and drivers available to the kernel.
 Drivers can specify a parent driver or module which will load them if a device they manage is enumerated.
 - `ports/` Ported application, including dependencies.
+	- `ports/port.script` The script used to build the ports.
 - `res/` Resources, such as fonts and images.
 	- `Fonts/` Fonts.
 Licenses are contained in this folder.
 	- `Keyboard Layouts/` Keyboard layouts.
 Contains a license file, and `extract_keymaps.c` which can be used to generate the keyboard layout files here from an X11 system.